What is a Wrongful Death Lawsuit?

-Before you can determine whether you have the grounds for a wrongful death lawsuit, you need to understand what qualifies as wrongful death.
+Before you can determine whether you have the grounds for a wrongful death lawsuit, you need to understand what qualifies.
 Plainly put, it is defined as any unintentional action or negligent behavior that results in the death of another person.

-In order to win a wrongful death lawsuit, the party initiating the case has the burden of establishing that the party they are suing acted negligently and that their negligence was the proximate cause of the death of their loved one.
+In order to win a wrongful death lawsuit, the party initiating the case has the burden of establishing that the defendant acted negligently and that their negligence was the proximate cause of the death of their loved one.

-Our office invests considerable time and expense when it comes to establishing negligence in wrongful death matters.
-We regularly work with some of the leading experts in the fields of accident reconstruction, work safety and medicine to establish that the party we are suing acted negligently.
+Our Chicago law firm invests considerable time and expense when it comes to establishing negligence in wrongful death matters.
+Our attorneys regularly work with some of the leading experts in the fields of accident reconstruction, work safety and medicine to establish that the party we are suing acted negligently.

 Motor Vehicle Accidents